The Business Case for Employee Volunteer & Skills Giving Programs

 (addressing #8 and 10 from list above)

-Based on results from the State of the American Workplace report, Gallup estimates that actively disengaged employees (about 70% of American workers) cost the U.S. between $450 billion to $550 billion each year in lost productivity.
+Based on results from the State of the American Workplace report, Gallup estimates that actively disengaged employees cost the U.S. between $483 billion to $605 billion each year in lost productivity.
 They are more likely to steal from their companies, negatively influence their coworkers, miss workdays, and drive customers away.

 Engaged employees are happier, healthier, and perform at a higher level.
 UnitedHealth Group’s 2013 Health and Volunteering Study indicates that “People who volunteer report that they feel better emotionally, mentally and physically,” and research from the University of Georgia Terry College of Business shows that employee volunteering is linked to greater workplace productivity and satisfaction.
 Jessica Rodell, author of the research, says, “Overwhelmingly employees who volunteered gave more time and effort to their jobs, were more willing to help out their colleagues, talked more positively about their companies and were less likely to do detrimental things like cyberloaf or waste time on the job.”